ItzCrazyKns/Obs-Studio-Installer/README.md

-# :bird: Obs Studio Installer
+# :zap: Obs Studio Installer
 Unofficial scripts for installing OBS Studio.
 Works with the latest version of OBS!

 Read more about [OBS](https://obsproject.com/) here.
 This script is not associated with the official OBS Project.